mansenfranzen/autodoc_pydantic/docs/source/users/installation.rst

    Pydantic v2 is supported by ``autodoc_pydantic >= 2.0.0`` while pydantic v1
    remains functional via ``autodoc_pydantic < 2.0.0``.
 By default, your
-   dependency resolver will automatically select the correct **autodoc_pydantic** version based on the given pydantic version.
-For more information, please refer to the `FAQ <link here>`_ .
+   dependency resolver automatically selects the correct **autodoc_pydantic** version based on the given pydantic version.
+However, it is best practice to manually pin your dependency ranges accordingly.

+   For more information regarding the migration from v1 to v2, please refer to the :ref:`FAQ <faq_migration_guide>`.

 1. Install with pip